Memorable Manitobans: John Sutherland (1837-1922)

 Known as the “Scotchman,” in 1870 he represented the delegation sent to Upper Fort Garry to negotiate with Louis Riel the release of prisoners, which he successfully secured the following day.
 He was elected to the first legislative assembly of Manitoba for the Kildonan constituency, receiving a majority of seven votes over his opponent, David Matheson.
 In the December 1874 general election, he was tied against John Fraser so a second writ was issued in April 1875, when he defeated John Henderson for the seat.
 He was appointed Minister of Public Works but refused the office owing to differences of opinion with other members of the cabinet.
 He held his seat for eight years.
 He was defeated in the 1883 general election by Alexander M. Sutherland and in the 1886 general election by John McBeth.

 He took an active interest in the church and community life of Kildonan.
 A founding member of the Kildonan Presbyterian Church, he was an elder for thirty years and the Sunday School Superintendent for a similar count of years.
 He served as a Councillor (1880-1881, 1888-1894) and Reeve (1898-1899) of the Rural Municipality of Kildonan.
 In 1892, he was elected Vice-President of the Northwest Fire Insurance Company.

 In 1862 he married Flora Polson (1844-1909) of Vancouver, British Columbia, daughter of Alexander Polson.
 They had five children: Christina A. Sutherland (1864-?, wife of Alex George Tait), John William Sutherland (1866-1924), Alexander Hugh Sutherland (1871-1952), Annie Jane Sutherland (1867-1924, wife of Thomas Whan Sibbald), and Janet Sutherland (1874-1951, wife of Duncan John Mason).

-He and his wife moved to the Pacific coast around August 1904, though by 1915 they had returned and was spending the winter with a son at his 482 Aikins Street residence in West Kildonan.
+He and his wife moved to the Pacific coast around August 1904, though by 1915 they had returned and were spending the winter with a son at his 482 Aikins Street residence in West Kildonan.
 He died on 31 May 1922 and was buried in the Kildonan Presbyterian Cemetery.

 1881 and 1901 Canada censes, Library and Archives Canada.